patrik-bartak/repro-conneau-et-al-2018/README.md

 To set up the requirements, run `conda env create -f environment.yaml`.
 Then activate the environment using `conda activate atcs`.

-Model checkpoints in the form of a `checkpoint` file are available at [this link](https://drive.google.com/drive/folders/1r1Rz8RfBsE_tOXzfJiaPJ4MuiPYB6ee3?usp=share_link).
+Model checkpoints (and Tensorboard logs) in the form of a `checkpoint` folder are available at [this link](https://drive.google.com/drive/folders/1r1Rz8RfBsE_tOXzfJiaPJ4MuiPYB6ee3?usp=share_link).

 Tensorboard logs are in:
   - `checkpoint/real_me_train/version_0/`.